 The loss of top management and key personnel could significantly harm our business, and our ability to put in place a succession plan and recruit experienced, competent management is critical to the success of our business.
 The continuity of our officers and executive team is vital to the successful implementation of our business model and growth strategy designed to deliver sustainable, consistent profitability.
-A top management priority has been the development and implementation of a formal written successful in our efforts to effectively implement our succession plan.
+A top management priority has been the development and implementation of a formal written succession plan to mitigate the risks associated with the loss of senior executives.
+There is no guarantee that we will be successful in our efforts to effectively implement our succession plan.